 7. Boulder Field

 Relatively unchanged for more than 20,000 years with boulders as far as the eye can see, the Boulder Field at Hickory Run State Park is a National Natural Landmark and State Park Natural Area.
 Jump from boulder to boulder, take amazing photos, and enjoy this natural, rocky formation.
 When your exploring is complete, go to downtown Jim Thorpe and stop by the Inn at Jim Thorpe, Marion Hose Bar, or Molly Maguire's Pub & Steakhouse for a meal that rocks!

 8. Scripture Rocks Heritage Park

-Over 100 years ago, Douglas M. Stahlman entered the forestland of nearby Brookville and began inscribing hundreds of rocks and boulders – some as small as a child’s wagon and others as large as a house -- with biblical verses and inspirational words as part of his personal religious calling.
+Over 100 years ago, Douglas M. Stahlman entered the forestland of nearby Brookville and began inscribing hundreds of rocks and boulders — some as small as a child’s wagon and others as large as a house — with biblical verses and inspirational words as part of his personal religious calling.
 Almost 70 of these engraved boulders can still be seen on a forested hillside in Scripture Rocks Heritage Park.
-Afterwards, be filled with another kind of spirit at nearby Blackbird Distillery for some moonshine made the primitive way - by hand, on site, with no machines from start to finish!
+Afterward, feel the warmth of a different spirit at nearby Blackbird Distillery for some moonshine made the primitive way — by hand, on site, with no machines from start to finish!